 6.1 Marcus: Heavy Frame and Hammock Risk

 Marcus weighs about 230 pounds and splits his time between back and stomach sleeping.
-He reacts badly to hammock sag under his hips.
+He is one of our best stress tests for hammock sag under the hips.

 On weakly supportive beds, he reports: